uio-carpentry/organisational/workshop_operations/checklists.md

 FIXME send pre-workshop assessment form link

+## The Day Before

+If you can, set up the room (tables, chairs), try out the projector, check the network, etc.

 ## After the workshop

 * download the registration information from `nettskjema.uio.no`, add one column for each workshop day and add an `x` for those participants that were present